Honos

 Aureus depicting Honos bearing an olive branch and a cornucopia.

+In ancient Roman religion, Honos, (/la/) also rendered Honor, (/la/) was the deified personification of honor.
+He was typically depicted wearing a laurel wreath and holding an olive branch and a cornucopia.

-Honos (/la/) or Honor (/la/) was the Roman god personifying honor.
-He was closely associated with Virtus, the goddess of manliness, or bravery, and the two are frequently depicted together.
-Honos is typically shown wearing a chaplet of bay leaves, while Virtus is identified by her helmet.
+Honos was closely associated with Virtus, the deified personification of Roman masculinity and valor; the pair were commonly worshipped together.

+Temples

+Temple of Honor and Virtue

-In 234 BC, Quintus Fabius Maximus Verrucosus dedicated a temple to Honos just outside the Porta Capena, one of Rome's principal gates, following his victory over the Ligures.
-Twelve years later, after Marcus Claudius Marcellus defeated and slew the Gallic king, Viridomarus, at the Battle of Clastidium, to win the spolia opima, he vowed a temple to Honos and Virtus.
-He renewed this vow after capturing Syracuse in 212 BC, during the Second Punic War, and while consul in 208 he attempted to fulfill it by rededicating the existing temple in the name of both gods.
-The College of Pontiffs refused to allow this, so Marcellus restored the temple of Honos, and built a second, adjoining shrine to Virtus, making a double temple.
-Marcellus was slain in an ambush near Venusia later that year, so the temple was dedicated by his son in 205.
-It was richly adorned with treasures that Marcellus had brought from Syracuse, although many of these disappeared over the next two centuries.
-The temple was restored by Vespasian, and was still standing in the fourth century AD.
+In 234 BC, Quintus Fabius Maximus Verrucosus dedicated a temple to Honos along the Appian Way following his victory over the Ligures.
+It was situated just outside the Porta Capena, one of Rome's principal gates.
+Twelve years later, after Marcus Claudius Marcellus defeated and slew the Gallic king Viridomarus at the Battle of Clastidium, he vowed a temple to Honos and Virtus in order to win the spolia opima.
+In 212 BC, he renewed this vow after capturing Syracuse during the Second Punic War; while consul in 208 BC, he attempted to fulfill it by rededicating the existing temple in the name of both gods.
+The College of Pontiffs refused to allow this, so Marcellus ordered the restoration of the temple of Honos and arranged the construction of a second, adjoining shrine dedicated to Virtus.

+Marcellus was slain in an ambush near Venusia later that year, so the temple was eventually dedicated by his son, the consul Marcus Claudius Marcellusin 205 BC.
+It was richly adorned with treasures that Marcellus had looted from Syracuse, although many of them disappeared over the next two centuries.
+The temple was later restored by the emperor Vespasian, and was still standing in the fourth century.